STScI-MIRI/whippot/README.md

   angle, and then provide those coordinates to STPSF to simulate the point sources.

+### A guide to SIAF apertures

+This section will be fleshed out more in the future.
+For now, it is generally recommended to avoid apertures that end in "_OSS".
+These are used for commanding observations and usually have at least one axis that is flipped relative to the way the detector is read out.

 ### Positions ###

 #### Propagating positions to multiple epochs